-The following workflow is meant as guidance for how you can facilitate a Think/Pair/Share active learning activity within an Active Learning Classroom.
+The following workflow is meant to guide how to facilitate a Think/Pair/Share active learning activity within an Active Learning Classroom.

 - Identify an engaging question or problem that has many potential responses.
 Try responding to the question yourself.

-- Decide how you are going to present the question (e.g., verbally, worksheet, presentation slide, or whiteboard) and how or if students will report the results to the whole class.
+- Decide how you will present the question (e.g., verbally, on a worksheet, on a presentation slide, or a whiteboard) and how or if students will report the results to the whole class.

 - The instructor poses the question to the class.
-Gives students time to think and often write about the question and devise individual responses.
+It gives students time to think, write about the question, and devise individual responses.

 - Student A is asked to share his/her responses with Student B. Student B shares his/her ideas with Student A. If the two students disagree, they clarify their positions so they are ready to explain their differences.